cryptoGlance/cryptoGlance-web-app/README.md

 **Q. The cryptoGlance site loads, but after adding a rig, no data or stats are displayed.
 Why?**

-**A.** Your mining utility (cgminer / bfgminer / cudaminer / etc.) requires that API access is allowed.
+**A.** Your mining utility (cgminer) requires that API access is allowed.
 Here's an example excerpt from the .conf:

     ...
     "api-allow" : "127.0.0.1,192.168.1/24",